daos-stack/daos/NewDocs/DAOS Docker.md

 - Icelake 64 pages
 - Saphire Rapids 96 pages

-In our case of a Cascade Lake Server it is a qty of 16, and we set the hugepages by using the following commands:
+In this situation of using a Cascade Lake CPU, the hugepage capacity is 16, so we set the hugepages by using the following commands:
 ```bash
 echo 16 | sudo tee /proc/sys/VM/nr_hugepages
 cat /proc/meminfo | grep Huge